IggyJ/c-tanks/README.md

 # C-Tanks
 Classic tanks game with destructible terrain.
 The game uses quadtrees and pixel-perfect collision to simulate a destructible environment.
 You can press "G" to view the quadtree.
 I made this as an exercise to learn about quadtrees and the SDL library.
-For now the Makefile only works on Linux distributions, however I may update this to build for Windows too.
+For now the Makefile only works on Linux and macOS, however I may update this to build for Windows too.

 ## **Install dependencies:**